Prudential capital controls: Pigouvian taxation

-Differentiated Controls and Optimal Magnitude
+Differentiated controls and optimal magnitude

 The prudential capital controls should differentiate the types of capital inflow based on their contributions to the systemic risk.
 Since different forms of capital inflow would result in different probabilities of future capital outflows with different payoff characteristics in the event of a crisis, thus they lead to different degrees of negative externality.
 In the case of an emerging market economy, Korinek (2010) found that dollar debt imposes a larger negative externality, followed by CPI-indexed debt that hedges against the exchange rate risk as dollar debt suffers, local currency debt and portfolio investment.
 The non-financial foreign direct investment often stays in the country when a financial crisis occurs so that it has no externalities.
 In other words, the pigouvian tax should be set equal to the magnitude of the externalities of different inflow types.
-Based on Korinek’s (2010) estimated the optimal annual magnitude of externalities for various types of capital inflows for Indonesia.
+Based on Korinek's (2010) estimated the optimal annual magnitude of externalities for various types of capital inflows for Indonesia.
 As the graph shows, the magnitude of externalities confirms the indicated order of magnitude for different types.
 Long run average indicates an average magnitude of externalities for the past 20 years.
 And red bars capture the magnitude during the 1997-1998 Asian Crisis.
 It is clear that externalities of foreign capital inflow rise during booms and leverages were built up.
 After a crisis, the externalities are smaller once the economy was de-leveraged.
 Therefore, the magnitude of optimal tax should be time-variant which depends on the financial vulnerability over business cycles.
 The optimal tax rates should be tighter during the boom and lowered even to zero during the bust.

-Prudential Capital Control Experience – Evidence from Peru
+Evidence from Peru

 During roughly the period of the first quarter in 2000 to the second quarter in 2008, Peru took some conventional controls on capital inflow and outflows along with prudential capital control measures as listed below: